What will customers want from you next?

-Just like self-service order menus at fast food restaurants – customers will also want certain speed and convenience that human beings are not be able to deliver.
+Just like self-service order menus at fast food restaurants – customers will also expect certain speed and convenience that human beings won’t be able to deliver.
 This doesn’t mean that human support will go away (or become obsolete) but automation will deflect tickets and improve productivity in support departments.

-Even as automation creeps, we’ll still prefer to talk to a human being rather a machine to get a solution.
+Even as automation becomes widespread, we’ll still prefer to talk to a human being rather a machine to get a solution.
 No matter what industry you’re part of, offering human service is a way to get customers emotionally involved.
 And emotions do drive loyalty.